-Leopold Battel/TBF January 1998 THE ZAYED BIN SULTAN AL NAHAYAN CHARITABLE AND HUMANITARIAN FOUNDATION
+Leopold Battel/TBF January 1999 THE ZAYED BIN SULTAN AL NAHAYAN CHARITABLE AND HUMANITARIAN FOUNDATION

 P.O.
 Box 41355

 Abu Dhabi, United Arab Emirates (U.A.E.)

-Tel: (971-2) 656700

-Fax: (971-2) 657571
+Tel: (971-2) 656700 Fax: (971-2) 657571

-The Foundation was established four years ago on a personal initiative by Emir Zayed, Head of State of the U.A.E., for charitable purposes.
-It finances small and medium-sized projects such as mosques, cultural centers, food aid, hospitals, medicines, equipment for the handicapped, etc. The Foundation cooperates with the Red Cross, NGOs, and the HCR in their humanitarian work.
+The Foundation was established IN 1993 on a personal initiative by Emir Zayed, Head of State of the U.A.E., for charitable purposes.
+It finances small and medium-sized projects such as mosques, cultural centres, food aid, hospitals, medicines, equipment for the handicapped, etc. The Foundation cooperates with the Red Cross, NGOs, and the HCR in their humanitarian work.